openvinotoolkit/model_server/docs/contributing.md

 Example:

 - problems with configurations
-- version directories with invalid name
+- version directories with an invalid name
 </br>

 #### `INFO`
-Log at this level actions that changes state of application.
+Log at this level actions that changes the state of an application.
 </br>
 Example: